xeolabs/xeometry-guide/rotatingTheCamera.md

 You can rotate the camera about the _eye_ position, to look around in first-person fashion, or about the _look_ position, to orbit the point you're looking at.

+The camera is rotated about each axis individually.

 Vertical rotation is gimbal-locked to the World-space Y-axis by default.
-You can disable that to make the camera pivot about its _up_ vector, for more of a trackball type rotation.
+You can disable that to make the camera pivot about its _up_ vector, for a free trackball type rotation.

 ### Examples

-Disable gimbal locking:
+Disabling gimbal locking:

 ```javascript
 viewer.lockGimbalY(false);
 ```

-Rotate the camera's `eye` about `look`, pivoting around `up`:
+Rotating the camera's `eye` about `look`, pivoting around `up`:

 ```javascript
 viewer.rotateEyeY(10);